-The DMin program has been designed within a "cohort" framework.
-The "cohort" system refers to the process of tracking through the program with other DMin students in a consistent, relational format.
-DMin students may only enter the program during the fall, spring, and summer semesters.
-As cohorts, students will take classes and "track" together throughout core courses, creating a sense of synergy and mutual support.
+The DMin program offers six entry points during the academic year, allowing students to begin the DMin program at the beginning or middle of the fall, spring, or summer semesters.
 Applicants should be aware that each DMin course requires students to complete substantial pre-session assignments.
 DMin courses are offered during the fall, spring and summer semesters.